VirtualPlantLab/PlantSimEngine.jl/docs/src/index.md

 ## Overview

-`PlantSimEngine` is a package for plant/crop - soil - atmosphere simulation and modelling.
+`PlantSimEngine` is a package for the simulation and modelling of plants, soil and atmosphere.
 It is designed to help researchers and practitioners prototype, implement, test plant/crop models at any scale, without the hassle of computer science technicality behind model coupling, running on several time-steps or objects.

 The package defines a framework for declaring processes and implementing associated models for their simulation.